Hindustan Aeronautics Limited SC: Formation and journey

 Originally founded in the 1950s, the club later became affiliated with Bangalore District Football Association (BDFA) in the 90s.
 In 1952, the club clinched prestigious Stafford Challenge Cup title.
 Hindustan Aeronautics Limited Sports Club began their journey through participating in the Bangalore A Division league, in which they emerged champions in 2000.
 Before getting revived in 2006, they clinched the BDFA Super Division titles in 2001, 2002, 2004 and 2005.
 HAL took part in the 2001–02 NFL season.

 2006–2010

 After finishing third in the NFL Second Division in 2006, HASC were promoted to the Premier Division.
 Although only the top two teams from the Second Division gain promotion, Tata Football Academy who finished first in the standings were not able to form a professional team for the Premier Division.
 Therefore, HASC were promoted to the 11th NFL Premier Division along with runners up Churchill Brothers.

-Malemngamba Meetei with HAL during the 2010–11 I-League at the New Bangalore Football Stadium.

 In 2010, the club emerged as the runners-up of the 2010 I-League 2nd Division after the end of final round, hosted in Bengaluru.
 With 16 points in 7 matches, HAL finished on 2nd as ONGC FC clinched title.